 “We felt absolute safety with you in charge, no mean feat with us rabble aboard, you seemed completely relaxed with oldies and youngsters alike, introducing us to the basic skills of sailing Grayhound (2-6 heave!), the canons, the gig rowing, the night sail, Scavenger Diving Service and the beautiful beaches and islands of the Scillies.
 Not to mention your endless enthusiasm for another sailing tale (or interesting tale on any subject) and tolerance in answering the never ending stream of questions from us and watching us do it wrong…. again, whilst clearly simply having huge fun sailing your boat.
 It was a joy to share your passion for your ‘home’ and the sea.”

 She and Marcus as parents jointly share and enjoy the responsibility for Malachi.
 Freya is always a busy lady in the galley and with her son.
 As a family they love to be healthy and eat very well, catching Mackeral while sailing and eating alfresco happens regularly.
-Freya says “This year I am really determined to source my food better and try to cook with Free Range Chicken, Eggs and local meat and veg.
+Freya says “This year I am really determined to source my food better, we already cook with Free Range Chicken, Eggs and local meat and i am now sourcing mostly organic veg too.
 There will be the usual mixture of meat, fish and vegetarian dishes.
 After returning home from the Atlantic circuit i really appreciate the variety and quality of produce available in the UK and France . ”

 Customer feedback from summer 2013